What is a Symbolic Link?

 Correct - /path/to/symlink vs Incorrect - /path/to/symlink/

-It is safer to use the unlink command since it cannot remove directories.
+It is safer to use the unlink command since it cannot remove directories; however, it can remove files.
 You may use the -i option to get prompted before removing the symlink using the rm command.

 rm -i /path/to/symlink